ietf-wg-cellar/matroska-specification/diagram.md

 the timestamp in the `Block` would be set to 2 seconds.

 The `ReferenceBlock` in the `BlockGroup` is used instead of the basic "P-frame"/"B-frame" description.
-Instead of simply saying that this `Block` depends on the `Block` directly before, or directly afterwards, the `Timestamp` of the necessary `Block` is used.
+Instead of simply saying that this `Block` depends on the `Block` directly before or directly after, the `Timestamp` of the necessary `Block` is used.
 Because there can be as many `ReferenceBlock Elements` as necessary for a `Block`, it allows for some extremely complex referencing.

 The `Cues Element` is used to seek when playing back a file by providing a temporal index for some of the `Tracks`.
-It is similar to the `SeekHead Element`, but used for seeking to a specific time when playing back the file.
+It is similar to the `SeekHead Element` but is used for seeking to a specific time when playing back the file.
 It is possible to seek without this element, but it is much more difficult because a `Matroska Reader` would have to 'hunt and peck' through the file looking for the correct timestamp.

 The `Cues Element` **SHOULD** contain at least one `CuePoint Element`.
 Each `CuePoint Element` stores the position of the `Cluster` that contains the `BlockGroup` or `SimpleBlock Element`.
-The timestamp is stored in the `CueTime Element` and location is stored in the `CueTrackPositions Element`.
+The timestamp is stored in the `CueTime Element`, and the location is stored in the `CueTrackPositions Element`.

 The `Cues Element` is flexible.
 For instance, `Cues Element` can be used to index every single timestamp of every `Block` or they can be indexed selectively.